Cookie Cats Review Information

 Like I mentioned the gameplay review you can buy tournament tickets I would not spend money on the tickets though.
 You can get some tournament tickets by playing the game.

+The game is fair.
 The game has many in app purchases.
 But they all feel as extra features.
 There is nothing you must buy to beat the game.
-I am more lenient in the review because of this.

 The Dreaded Life Timer